-On January 1, 2018, the Company adopted Topic 606 using the modified retrospective method applied to all contracts that are not completed contracts at the date of initial application.
+On January 1, 2018, the Company adopted ASU 2014-09, Revenue from Contracts with Customers (Topic 606), using the modified retrospective method applied to all contracts that were not completed contracts at the date of initial application.
 There was no impact on the opening balance of accumulated deficit on the condensed consolidated balance sheet and statement of changes in shareholders' equity as of January 1, 2018 due to the adoption of Topic 606.

-Revenue is recognized when control of goods or services is transferred to customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
-The Company's performance obligation is typically to (a) deliver data records, based on predefined qualifying characteristics specified by the customer or (b) generate conversions, based on unts in thousands, except share data (unaudited)

-predefined user actions (for example, a click, a registration, the installation of an app or the printing of a coupon) and subject to certain qualifying characteristics specified by the customer.
+Revenue is recognized when control of goods or services is transferred to customers, in amounts that reflect the consideration the Company expects to be entitled to in exchange for those goods or services.
+The Company's performance obligation is typically to (a) deliver data records, based on predefined qualifying characteristics specified by the customer or (b) generate conversions, based on predefined user actions (for example, a click, a registration, the installation of an app or the printing of a coupon) and subject to certain qualifying characteristics specified by the customer.

 The Company has applied the portfolio approach practical expedient in accounting for customer revenue as one collective group, rather than individual contracts.
-Based on historical knowledge of the contracts contained in this portfolio and the similar nature and characteristics of the customers, the Company has concluded the financial statement effects are not materially different than if accounting for revenue on a contract by contract basis.
+Based on historical knowledge of the contracts contained in this portfolio and the similar nature and characteristics of the customers, the Company has concluded the financial statement effects are not materially different than accounting for revenue on a contract-by-contract basis.

-Revenue is recognized upon satisfaction of the performance obligation.
+Revenue is recognized upon satisfaction of the associated performance obligations.
 The Company's customers simultaneously receive and consume the benefits provided by the performance as the Company performs.
-Furthermore, the Company elected the "right to invoice" practical expedient available within ASC 606-10-55-18 as the measure of progress, since the Company has a right to payment from a customer in an amount that corresponds directly with the value of the performance completed to-date.
+Furthermore, the Company elected the "right to invoice" practical expedient available within ASC 606-10-55-18 as the measure of progress, since the Company has a right to payment from a customer in an amount that corresponds directly with the value of the performance completed to date.
 The Company's revenue arrangements do not contain significant financing components.

 If a customer pays consideration before the Company's performance obligations are satisfied, those amounts are classified as deferred revenue.
-As of June 30, 2018 and December 31, 2017, the balance of deferred revenue was \$843 and \$265, respectively.
-The deferred revenue balance as of December 31, 2017 had been fully recognized into revenue during the first quarter of 2018.
+As of September 30, 2018 and December 31, 2017, the balance of deferred revenue was \$714 and \$265, respectively.
+The deferred revenue balance as of December 31, 2017 was fully recognized into revenue during the first quarter of 2018.

 If there is a delay between the period in which revenue is recognized and when customer invoices are issued, revenue is recognized and related amounts are recorded as unbilled revenue in accounts receivable.
-As of June 30, 2018 and December 31, 2017, unbilled revenue included in accounts receivable totaled \$19,643 and \$16,238, respectively.
+As of September 30, 2018 and December 31, 2017, unbilled revenue included in accounts receivable totaled \$20,242 and \$16,238, respectively.
+In line with industry practice, the unbilled revenue balance is recorded based on the Company's internally tracked conversions, net of estimated variances between this amount and the amount tracked and subsequently confirmed by customers.
+The majority of invoices included within the unbilled revenue balance are issued within the month directly following the period of service.